 While much of the shoreline is rocky, you’ll find good swimming areas at the Bay of Chickens, Dry Creek and Old Highway 50 beach.
 The water is always cool, and there’s nothing more refreshing on a hot day spent in the high-altitude sun.

 Medano Creek, Great Sand Dunes National Park & Preserve

 Medano Creek is Colorado’s clandestine swimming beach.
 Every spring, the wide, shallow and gently flowing Medano Creek emerges from the Sangre de Cristo Mountains behind the sand dunes to form an oasis for those waiting to build sandcastles and cool off in its divinely chilly waters.
 Just as quickly, come late August, the creek disappears for another year.

 Popular activities at Medano include swimming, sand sculpting, skimboarding and strolling along the world-famous dunes surrounding the water (médano is Spanish for sand dune).
-Be sure to check Great Sand Dune National Park’s website for updated information on the creek’s flow.
+Be sure to check Great Sand Dune National Park & Preserve’s website for updated information on the creek’s flow.

 Chatfield State Park

 Head on over to Chatfield State Park's reservoir when you’re craving a beautiful location to bask in Colorado’s warm rays.
 With pristine view of the Rocky Mountain foothills, Chatfield State Park is a beautiful setting for gathering with friends and family.